-Her current work focuses on the Marsden funded project, entitled "Mothers' darlings: Children of indigenous women and World War Two American servicemen in New Zealand and South Pacific societies" with Dr Angela Wanhalla.
+Her current work focuses on the Marsden funded project, entitled "Mothers' darlings: Children of indigenous women and World War Two American servicemen in New Zealand and South Pacific societies" with Professor Angela Wanhalla.

 Associate Professor Bryant-Tokalau’s current research is on poverty and environmental governance in the Pacific; Urban housing and poverty and Urban environmental degradation in the Pacific.
 Currently working on film project on Making Poverty History; global poverty strategies and their appropriateness to the Pacific.
 Most recent research is on the role of the Fijian Qoliqoli legislation and the urban poor.

 Dr Greg Burnett (Education)